 Claiming For Disrepair Leading To Injury or Illness

 Landlords are responsible for all repairs of a property.
-If a tenant experiences housing disrepair, they have the responsibility for reporting the housing disrepair to the landlord.
+Tenants are responsible for reporting any housing disrepair they find to the landlord.
 If the landlord ignores the problem, the tenant may be able to get the council to intervene.
 If the landlord continues to ignore the problem of housing disrepair, the tenant may be able to claim housing disrepair compensation.
 Making a compensation claim against a landlord could include:

 - Repairs expenses